 Thinking About an Andersonville Apartment Rental in Chicago?

 Mo2 Properties rents luxury rehabbed Andersonville studio apartments and 1-, 2- or 3-bedroom units in this quaint Chicago north-side neighborhood.
-Once home primarily to Swedish immigrants, the area maintains its historic heritage with the Swedish American Museum, dedicated to Scandinavian history and culture, and several nearby Swedish shops and restaurants that remain viable to this day.
+Once home primarily to Swedish immigrants, the area maintains its historic heritage with the multi-level Swedish American Museum, dedicated to Scandinavian history and culture, and several nearby Swedish shops and restaurants that remain viable to this day.

 What Is There to Do Here?

-In addition to the best Swedish pancakes with lingonberry jam in the city, a range of culinary delights can be found within quick access of our apartments for rent in Andersonville.
+In addition to the best Swedish pancakes with lingonberry jam in the city, a range of culinary delights can be found within quick access of our apartments for rent in Andersonville in Chicago.
 Check out the Hopleaf Bar for craft beer and food, the cozy m. henry for brunch, and Big Jones for comfort food.
 Don’t miss Hamburger Mary’s — this amazing restaurant/comedy club/theater venue hosts weekend drag shows, charity events, cabaret, trivia and so much more!

 A major community event is the popular Midsommarfest.
 This annual June street festival offers music, dancing, children’s entertainment and scrumptious food.
 In addition to special sales held by local and regional vendors and restaurants, visitors enjoy dance troupes, DJs, local bands and more.
 October is the month to celebrate Andersonville Arts Week.
 And of course, the Andersonville Farmers Market takes place during spring, summer and fall, providing fresh, sustainably grown food from local farmers and producers.